 It’s not just expensive in school.
 Even trying to break into the field after school can be expensive.
 Conferences and networking opportunities cost a lot of money, and they’re the best way to get your name out there.
 To showcase your abilities knowledge.
 To meet the people who will hire you onto their projects or into their companies.
 It’s expensive going to those conferences to get the opportunities in the first place.
 Just as frustrating (if not more so) is when you’re being offered opportunities and you can’t afford those either.
-Currently I’ve been invited to take part in the filming of a big field project I’m part of for a popular television show (that I also happen to be a big fan of).
-But they can only film 3 weeks after our field season has ended, and there’s no funding available for us to fly back into town for it.
-This would be an incredible opportunity to get my name out there and I don’t know if I’ll be able to afford to fly back so soon after I’ve just come back.
-Frustrating doesn’t even begin to describe my feelings on the matter.
+I’ve had to pass on opportunities, including even applying to see if I can get the opportunity in the first place, many times because I couldn’t afford them.
+Frustrating is an understatement.